Policy: Nomenclature and post-nominal

-- For AQF Level 9 Master Degrees (Coursework), “(Advanced)” may be used to qualify the level of the Award.
+- For AQF Level 9 Master Degrees (Coursework), “(Advanced)” is to be used to qualify the level of the award;

-- To avoid doubt, information in parentheses must not be used to describe the field(s) of study.
+- To avoid doubt, information in parentheses is not used to describe the field(s) of study.

-- Titles for Awards that are articulate into each other must be consistent.
+- Titles for awards that articulate into each other must be consistent.

-- In full Award titles, ‘and’ should be represented by the text ‘and’, not by an ampersand (‘&’)
+- In full award titles, ‘and’ is represented by the text ‘and’, not by an ampersand (‘&’).

-- All doctorate research programs will be classified ‘Doctor of Philosophy’ unless alternative forms are approved by Academic Board on the basis of professional accreditation requirements.
+- All doctorate research programs are classified ‘Doctor of Philosophy’ unless alternative forms are approved by Academic Board on the basis of professional accreditation requirements.

-- All Graduate Coursework programs must comply with the nomenclature detailed in Table 1: Graduate Coursework Nomenclature.
-Compliance will be considered at the time of proposal, amendment, or review.
+- All Graduate coursework programs comply with the nomenclature detailed in Table 1: Graduate Coursework Nomenclature.
+Compliance is considered at the time of proposal, amendment, or review.

 Graduate Coursework Nomenclature is shown in the table below